MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/device-return.md

 > [!IMPORTANT]
 > If proper guidelines to prepare the return shipment are not followed, the device could be damaged and a damaged device fee may apply.
 See the [FAQ on lost or damaged devices](https://azure.microsoft.com/pricing/details/azure-stack/edge/).

 ## Schedule a pickup

 After coordinating with the ASE CO, schedule a pickup with your regional carrier.
 If returning the device in the US, your carrier could be UPS or FedEx.
 To schedule a pickup with UPS:

-1. Call the local UPS (country/region-specific toll free number) carrier.
+1. Call the local UPS carrier (country/region-specific toll free number).
 1. In your call, quote the reverse shipment tracking number as shown on your printed label.
 1. If the tracking number isn't quoted, UPS requires you to pay an extra fee during pickup.